wadefagen/waf.cs.illinois.edu/visualizations/Grade-Disparities-and-Accolades-by-Instructor/data-collection.md

 ### Rate My Professor

-In April 2025, we collected the list of faculty listed on Rate My Professor at The University of Illinois with a 4.5 rating and at least 10 reviews.
+We collected the list of faculty listed on Rate My Professor at The University of Illinois with a 4.5 rating and at least 10 reviews.
 We find this data is generally highly correlated with other awards, and is used as an accolade as a reference to another popular data source.

 Special thanks to [Lukas Unguraitis (@lumirth)](https://github.com/lumirth/) for his ["RateMyProfessors Python Module" (@lumirth/rmpy)](https://github.com/lumirth/rmpy) project that greatly assisted us in this data collection.

+## Data Collection Dates and Ranges

+- GPA Data: The data displayed includes all GPAs in the dataset from Spring 2021 forward
+- National, Campus, and College Awards: All awards are displayed (no date cutoff)
+- Teachers Ranked as Excellent: The data displayed includes all matched data in the dataset from Fall 2016 forward
+- Rate My Professor: Data collected in April 2025

 ## Visualization Updates